Learning about Stroke and Stress the hard way.

 they came on this day they came on that day.
 It was like, Okay, I had relatives visit from Interstate, you know, a thousand thousand kilometers away.

-Which means they had flying and they had to stay my parents and all that kind of stuff.
+Which means they had to fly and they had to stay with my parents and all that kind of stuff.
 I couldn’t remember it.
 So yeah, I totally get it.
 And it wasn’t that I wasn’t aware or conscious at the time that they were around.
 It’s just that later on the memory wasn’t there.